Ropinirole extended-release tabletsPronunciation

 - Some people who use ropinirole extended-release tablets may experience sudden onset of severe drowsiness or may even fall asleep during normal daily activities (eg, driving, eating, talking).
 This could occur without warning.
 If this happens, do not drive, operate machinery, or perform other possibly unsafe tasks while you use ropinirole extended-release tablets.
 Tell your doctor right away.

-- Some people have experienced new, unusual, or increased urges (eg, gambling, sexual urges) while using ropinirole extended-release tablets.
+- Some people have experienced new, unusual, or increased urges (eg, eating, gambling, sexual urges, spending money) while using ropinirole extended-release tablets.
 Tell your doctor right away if you notice such effects.

 - Do NOT take more than the recommended dose or use for longer than prescribed without checking with your doctor.